-Prerequisite(s): Successful completion of Anatomy and Physiology-BIO 212 and first semester of the Massage Therapy program.
+Prerequisite(s): Successful completion of the first semester of the Massage Therapy program with a "C" or better.

-MTP 205 MASSAGE THERAPY TECHNIQUES III
+MTP 130 MASSAGE THERAPY TECHNIQUES III

 This course is designed to provide the student with the opportunity to apply the principles, techniques, and procedures learned in previous massage courses.
 Emphasis will be on performing full body massages that meet the client's needs and goals.
 Muscle locations will be reviewed, and students will study trigger points and pain referral patterns.
 The structure and functions of the body systems will be reviewed.